skelletore/classroom-conversation/README.md

-#The app
+# The app
-The app consist of a Django app for admins also serving as an api and a react app.
+The app consist of a Django app for admins also serving as an API, as well as a React app (frontend, web).
+The traffic to the API and the Web UI is handled by `nginx`, serving as a reverse proxy.

 - `/admin`--> The admin panel to handle users and data
 - `/upload` --> Upload new conversation (.graphml)